AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-user-group-permission/aam-api-user.md

 >[!NOTE]
 >
->Whereas most API methods are only callable by partner admins, this method is callable by non-admin users.
+>Whereas most [!UICONTROL API] methods are only callable by partner admins, this method is callable by non-admin users.

 ### Request